How to Ship a Travel Trailer: Expert Guide to Safe & Affordable Transport

 A standard automobile only needs the vehicle's year of manufacture, make, and model information.
 In many cases, this is sufficient to receive an accurate estimate of the cost of shipping a car.

-However, to ship a travel trailer, more information is needed.
-In addition to knowing the year, make, and model of the trailer, the company will also need to know the measurements of the travel trailer, including its length, width, and height, as well as an estimate of its weight.
+However, more information is needed to ship a travel trailer.
+In addition to knowing the trailer's year, make, and model, the company will also need to know its measurements, including its length, width, and height, as well as an estimate of its weight.

-Most of this information may be accessed online, including weight, which is typically the most difficult parameter to measure accurately.
+Most of this information, including weight, which is typically the most difficult parameter to measure accurately, may be accessed online.

 These measurements are essential, not only because they will establish the cost of shifting your product but also because they will define which carrier will be needed to do the job.